enketo/enketo-core/README.md

 To create new widgets, we recommend using this [plugin template](https://gist.github.com/MartijnR/6943281).
 The option {touch: [boolean]}, is added automatically to all widgets to indicate whether the client is using a touchscreen device.

-Each widget needs to fulfill following requirements:
+Each widget should fulfill the following requirements:

 * be a CommonJS jQuery plugin
-* it needs to return an object with its own name and selector-to-instantiate with
+* return an object with its own name and selector-to-instantiate with
 * path to stylesheet scss file relative to the widget's own folder to be added in [_widgets.scss](./src/sass/core/_widgets.scss) (this will be automated in the future)
 * be responsive up to a minimum window width of 320px
 * use JSDoc style documentation
 * if hiding the original input element, it needs to load the default value from that input element into the widget
 * if hiding the original input element, it needs to stay synchronized with the widget and a `change` event should be triggered on the original whenever it changes value
-* if hiding the original input element, it needs to listen for the 'applyfocus' event on the original input and focus the widget
+* if hiding the original input element, it needs to listen for the `applyfocus` event on the original input and focus the widget
 * if hiding the original input element, the widget value needs to update when the original input updates due to a calculation
 * it is recommended to apply the `widget` css class to any new elements it adds to the DOM (but not to their children)
-* new input/select/textarea elements inside widgets need to get the `ignore` class
+* new input/select/textarea elements inside widgets should have the `ignore` class
 * it requires the following methods (which can be automatically obtained by extending the Widget base class as demonstrated in the [plugin template](https://gist.github.com/MartijnR/6943281)
   * `enable()` to enable the widget when a disabled ancestor gets enabled.
 This may be an empty function if that happens automatically.
   * `disable()` This may be an empty function if the widgets gets disabled automatically cross-browser when its branch becomes irrelevant.